Mohamed al-Ghoom: Musical career

-On March 10 2021, al-Ghoom led a second orchestral concert entitled "Yemeni melody on the banks of the Nile" in Cairo, presenting Yemeni and Egyptian musical genres.
+On March 10, 2021, al-Ghoom led a second orchestral concert entitled "Yemeni melody on the banks of the Nile" in Cairo, presenting Yemeni and Egyptian musical genres.

-On October 2023, a concert was held in Paris where Al-Ghoom performed in the Mogador Theatre with more than 1,500 live viewers.
+In October 2023, a concert was held in Paris where Al-Ghoom performed in the Mogador Theatre with more than 1,500 live viewers.
 This event features 70 musicians, presenting pieces inspired by Yemeni heritage and classical music.
 The concert of 10 musical pieces was aimed "to transform the world's perception of Yemen through its rich musical tapestry".
 Each of the symphonies had its own story, for example, the first symphony entitled "El-Kasir" is a form of marine singing performed by Yemeni fishermen.
 The second, “War and Peace,” expresses a folk dance symbolizing war and reconciliation.

 On 18 and 19 February 2024, the Hadhrami Orchestra held two evening concerts at the Sheikh Jaber Al-Ahmad Cultural Centre in Kuwait.
 These performances marked the inaugural event for the Heritage Symphonies project in the Gulf Cooperation Council.

 On 20 May 2024, a concert titled "Yemeni Tunes in Doha" was held at the Opera House in Katara Cultural Village, Doha, Qatar.
 The event featured dozens of Yemeni musicians collaborating with the Qatar Philharmonic Orchestra and showcased 12 musical pieces.

 On 19 November 2024, the "Yemeni Orchestra" was held at the King Fahad Cultural Centre in Riyadh, Saudi Arabia.
 The event was attended by Assistant Minister of Culture, Rakan Altouq and Yemen's Minister of Information, Culture and Tourism, Moammar Al Eryani.